Own your access.

 Subscriptions are a one-way street.
 You pay.
 You leave.
 It's gone.

-A Content Pass is a tradeable membership.
+A Content Pass is a transferable membership.
 One purchase gives a fan lifetime access to all of a creator's exclusive content — past and future — for as long as they hold it.
-When they're done, they sell.
-The next buyer gets the same access.
-The creator earns a 5% royalty on that sale, written into the smart contract.
+When they're done, they can pass it on.
+The next holder gets the same access.
+The creator earns a 5% royalty each time a pass changes hands, written into the smart contract.

 Creators set a fixed supply.
 500 passes means 500 passes — forever.
 That scarcity is real, and it belongs to the creator.
-If your channel grows and demand for passes increases, existing holders benefit.
-Your true fans become your earliest investors.
+Your most committed fans get something lasting — genuine ownership of their access, not a feed they rent by the month.

 Earn the day you launch.